Get Your FREE 30-Minute Consultation TODAY!

 Frequently Asked Questions and Presentation Topics

-• We always start with a FREE 30-minute consultation where we will explore your goals, motivations, and/or trainings you're interested in.
+• We usually start with a FREE 30-minute consultation via Zoom or phone call where we will explore your goals and/or training topics that you are interested in.
+This may include family members or multiple colleagues involved with agency decisions.

-• Most caregiver and life coaching sessions are offered virtually, with flexibility to accommodate individual needs.
-Services can be one-on-one, with a partner, or with other family members (that can join from different locations.)
-People often find value in multiple sessions and ongoing support as we measure progress and achieve the goals we set together.
+• Individual caregiver coaching services can be provided one-on-one, with a partner, or with other family members (that can join from different locations).
+People often find value in multiple sessions and ongoing support as we measure progress and adapt as needed.

 • If your focus is staff development or community education, this is the perfect time to review available topics (scroll to bottom of the page to view or download the full current list) or I can design a presentation tailored specifically to your needs.
-Group trainings, community presentations, in-services, and staff development are typically provided in person at the chosen location.
+Group trainings, community presentations, in-services, and staff development are typically provided in person at the chosen location, within Eastern and Central MA and all of Cape Cod.

 * What Are the Costs of Services?

-• Individual Coaching – Following your FREE consultation, the initial 90-minute session is $195.
-Each subsequent one-hour session is $135.
-This hourly rate is also applied to time spent in between sessions for individually vetting resources, doing research, phone calls, etc. Sessions are typically held virtually, though other arrangements can be discussed if needed.
+• Individual Caregiver Coaching – Following your FREE consultation, the initial 90-minute session is $195.
+Each subsequent one-hour session is $150.
+This hourly rate is also applied to time spent in between sessions for individually vetting resources, doing research, phone calls, document development, etc. Sessions are typically held virtually, though other arrangements can be discussed if needed.

-• Staff Development Trainings, Events & Community Presentations – These services are available by independent contractor vendor agreement, with a detailed outline of duties, hourly rates, and any travel costs (time and mileage) provided and discussed in advance.
+• Staff Development Trainings, Events & Community Presentations – These services are available by independent contractor vendor agreement, with a detailed outline of duties, $150 hourly rate, and any travel costs (time and mileage) provided and discussed in advance.

 * What Are the Current Topics You Present? *Scroll to bottom of page to download the full list*